|Title||Incorporating Rich Social Interactions Into MDPs|

 |Authors||Tejwani, R, Kuo, Y-L, Shu, T, Stankovits, B, Gutfreund, D, Tenenbaum, JB, Katz, B, Barbu, A|

 Much of what we do as humans is engage socially with other agents, a skill that robots must also eventually possess.
-We demonstrate that a rich theory of social interactions originating from microso- ciology and economics can be formalized by extending a nested MDP where agents reason about arbitrary functions of each other’s hidden rewards.
+We demonstrate that a rich theory of social interactions originating from microsociology can be formalized by extending a nested MDP where agents reason about arbitrary functions of each other's rewards.
 This extended Social MDP allows us to encode the five basic interactions that underlie microsociology: cooperation, conflict, coercion, competition, and exchange.
-The result is a robotic agent capable of executing social interactions zero-shot in new environments; like humans it can engage socially in novel ways even without a single example of that social interaction.
-Moreover, the judgments of these Social MDPs align closely with those of humans when considering which social interaction is taking place in an environment.
-This method both sheds light on the nature of social interactions, by providing concrete mathematical definitions, and brings rich social interactions into a mathematical framework that has proven to be natural for robotics, MDPs.
+The result is a robotic agent capable of executing social interactions in new environments with no interaction-specific training; like humans it can engage socially in novel ways even without a single example of that social interaction.
+Moreover, the estimations of these Social MDPs align closely with the judge-ments of humans when considering which social interaction is taking place in an environment.
+This method both sheds light on the nature of social interactions, by providing concrete mathematical definitions, and brings rich social interactions into a mathematical framework that has proven to be natural for robotics.

 - CBMM Funded